While there are a range of possible causes for early miscarriage and chemical pregnancy, the most common cause is chromosomal abnormalities.

 These abnormalities most often involve an extra copy of a chromosome (known as trisomy) or a missing chromosome.
 These types of genetic errors are the single most important cause of chemical pregnancies, early miscarriages, and failed IVF cycles, as well as the reason it takes women over 40 so much longer to conceive.

 Most often, the error comes from the egg, rather than the sperm.
-These errors become much more common as women age, accounting for the high miscarriage rate in women over 40.
+Even in young, healthy women, a significant proportion of eggs will have an incorrect number of chromosomes, but these errors become much more frequent as women age.
+This is why miscarriages are more common in women over 40.
 But that does not mean the situation is out of our hands.

 Although chromosomal abnormalities in eggs become more common as women age, that is because eggs in older women become less effective at producing the energy needed to process chromosomes correctly during the final stages of egg development.
 By supporting energy production during this brief window of time, and avoiding the toxins that make matters worse, we can reduce the odds of chromosomal abnormalities and therefore reduce the odds of chemical pregnancies and early miscarriage.